eternalamit5/Highly-Accelerated-Life-Test-HALT-Monitoring-Tool/server/README.md

 # HALTWebServer

+## Prerequisite

+1. Create a virtual environement for the project
+2. Activate the virtual environment
+3. Install the all the requirement to run the server using:

+> pip3 install -r requirements.txt

 To run the server use below command
 > python server.py --mongoHost <IP> --mongoPort <port> --mongoDBName <my mongodb name> --mongoUsr <me>
                  --mongoPass <pass> --mqttHost <IP> --mqttPort <port> --mqttUsr <me> --mqttPass <pass>